A Dyson Brownian motion model for weak measurements in chaotic quantum systems: The Perfect Measurement Dynamics

-Thus below we will study these moments with the measure $P_0$.
-We observe that in Eq.~\eqref{eq:P0expr} one can recognize two Vandermonde determinants, since

-where we set $\delta_k = (n + 1)/2 - k$.
+Thus, below we will study these moments with the measure $P_0$.
+We observe that in Equation~\eqref{eq:P0expr}, one can recognize two Vandermonde determinants, since where we set $\delta_k = (n + 1)/2 - k$.
 This implies that $P_0$ describes a determinantal point process, which allows us to obtain several exact results, as discussed below.

-\section{Exact results for the unbiased ensemble}
+\section{Exact Results for the Unbiased Ensemble}

-\subsection{Average of Schur's polynomials}
+\subsection{Average of Schur's Polynomials}

-The calculation of several quantities, such as the Renyi's entropies \eqref{eq:renyidef} requires the expressions of correlation functions of the Lyapunov exponents $w$'s.
+The calculation of several quantities, including Renyi's entropies \eqref{eq:renyidef}, requires the expressions of correlation functions of the Lyapunov exponents $w$'s.
 Here, we explain how they can be expressed systematically.
-First, because of the symmetry under exchange of the $w$'s, we can restrict to symmetric functions.
-Then, because of the determinantal structure in Eqs.~\eqref{eq:vdmgen}, following~\cite{forrester2020global} a complete and useful basis of symmetric functions is given by Schur's polynomials and each correlation function can be expressed once the expectation of Schur's polynomials is known.
+First, because of the symmetry under exchange in the $w$'s, we can restrict to symmetric functions.
+Then, because of the determinantal structure in Equation~\eqref{eq:vdmgen}, following~\cite{forrester2020global} a complete and useful basis of symmetric functions is given by Schur's polynomials and each correlation function can be expressed once the expectation of Schur's polynomials is known.
 To a partition $\kappa = (\kappa_1,\ldots, \kappa_n)$ of the integer $m = \sum_j \kappa_j$, with $\kappa_1\geq\kappa_2\geq\ldots\geq\kappa_n \geq 0$, one associates the corresponding Schur polynomial via~\cite{macdonald1998symmetric}

 Setting $y_\alpha = e^{w_\alpha}$ and denoting $h_j = \kappa_j + n - j$, we can now express the average